akostrik/stage_telegram_python/README.md

 - The maximal lenth of a Telegram message (in characters)
 - The time where a messages is considered as recent (in hours)

-### Other technical details
+### Technical details
 _Similarity measure of two channels (channel1, channel2)_ is equal to the numbre of similar affirmations in these channels

 _The trust coefficient of a channel_ is a number in the interval [0 … 100]

 The appication does O(N) OpenAI requests and O(N*K) MongoDB requests, where N is the total numbre of messages, K is the nuber of followed channels

-Python is choosen for the server 1, because:
+The server 1 is written in Python, because:
-- it is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specilised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist)
+- Python is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specilised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist)
-- it is a rather easy language, partly because it frees the memory automatically
+- Python is a rather easy language, partly because it frees the memory automatically

+The user interface is written in Vue.js, because its programming model is adapted to efficiently develop user interfaces, be they simple or complex [^3], it has a simple syntax and intuitive documentation and suits for smaller projects and novice developers [^4]
+Data-driven developpement

+Vite, a development server used by default by Vue, monitors files as they're being edited and upon file save the web browser reloads the code being edited through a process called Hot Module Replacement (HMR) which works by just reloading the specific file being changed instead of recompiling the entire application. [^5]

 Every output of server 1 is saved in the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log)